preeyanka09/My-Learnings/Project6/VPC-from-scratch/README.md

 ## 🔧 Implementation
 ### Step 1 : Create an Custom VPC

+VPC is an AWS service that allows us to create a virtual private cloud for isolation and security.

 Create a VPC with the following configuration:
 - Name: test-vpc
 - IPv4 CIDR block: IPv4 CIDR manual input